top of page

 Elevates to violent crime and enhanced penalties

-Exemption for surviving spouses in armed forces connected disability
+Exemption for surviving spouses in armed forces disability

 Agriculture property conversion to church property tax reduction